 Salt Lake City, UT 84114-1860

-Ordering Marriage & Divorce Certificates From the Utah Department of Health & Human Services
+Ordering Marriage & Divorce Certificates Through the Utah Department of Health & Human Services

 The third option to check if someone is married or request divorce certificates would be to contact the state agency—Utah Department of Health & Human Services.7 This agency allows for retrieving these vital records in 3 main ways online, in person and by mail.